School Field Trips

-For more information on educational opportunities listed below, to discuss planning your own program, or to schedule a school trip, please contact Kelly Murphy, M.Ed., Education Specialist at [email protected] or 803-547-1083.
+For more information on the educational opportunities listed below, to discuss planning your own program or to schedule a school trip, please contact Kelly Murphy, M.Ed., Outdoor Education Manager at [email protected] or 803-547-1083.

 Students will literally become close to nature during a sensory hike and hands-on activities.
 This two-hour program showcases the five senses, organisms and their environment, and how it is all connected in nature.
 This is a fun introduction to the great outdoors for younger students.

 Students will develop an understanding of the life cycle through various hands-on interactions along the Greenway.
 This two-hour program examines the life cycle of insects, plants and macroinvertebrates through the choice of a stream study, guided hike or rotting log activity.